kevslinger/kevslinger/README.md

 # Hi there :wave:, I'm Kevin Esslinger!
 But you can call me Kev

+:rotating_light: I am officially looking for a job!
+Looking for Machine Learning Engineer, Data Scientist, and Software Engineering positions with a Q1 2023 start date.
+Preferred locations include United States and The Netherlands.
+Open to remote work.
+Check out my resume [here](resume.pdf).

 Want to chat?
 Feel free to send me a message :mailbox_with_mail:, a follow :bird:, an invitation to connect :inbox_tray:, or an email :email:!
 (Or all of the above :grin:)

 [![Discord Badge](https://img.shields.io/badge/kevslinger-%237289DA.svg?style=flat&logo=discord&logoColor=white)](https://discordapp.com/users/359472120704532493)